 If you’re looking to add some differing tones or colours to your bathroom, this should be done by introducing some objects with contrasting colours to the tiles.
 Furnishings like cabinets and light fixtures are fantastic at providing contrasting colours to that of your tiles, whilst not affecting the size of your bathroom.

 Aside from tiles, there are some other great techniques you can utilise to make your bathroom feel bigger.
 Here’s a few of our favourites:

-- Reflect the Space With Mirrors – investing in a large mirror is a fantastic way to make your bathroom feel much larger than it actually is.
+- Reflect the Space With Mirrors – A large mirror is a fantastic way to make your bathroom feel much larger than it actually is.
 A large mirror will reflect any natural light that spills into your room and will give the effect that the room is larger than in reality.
 If your bathroom doesn’t allow the space for a large mirror, try installing several smaller mirrors around your bathroom artistically to get the same effect.

 - Cut Out Small Accessories – An abundance of accessories scattered around the bathroom is the number one culprit for making a space feel even smaller than it is.
 Try and store all bathroom accessories in a cupboard if possible, only leave the absolute essentials out on display.
 You’ll be surprised how spacious your bathroom will feel after doing so.